-Racial disparities exist in end-of-life care for US dialysis patientsApril 11th, 2013 in Diseases, Conditions, Syndromes /
+Racial disparities exist in end-of-life care for US dialysis patientsApril 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 At the end of life, black patients with kidney failure receiving chronic dialysis are less likely to be referred to hospice and to discontinue dialysis compared with white patients, according to a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).
 Racial differences in care are especially pronounced in parts of the country that spend the most on end-of-life care.
 Efforts are needed to better understand why there are such large racial differences in end-of-life care and to ensure that such care reflects dialysis patients' goals and preferences.